axioned/handbook/docs/learning/reactjs/code-review-checklist.md

 26 | When changing state in setState based on previous state value use previous state.
 27 | Sync and npm-check to automate the task of identifying insecure and outdated components.

-:::tip React Inspection Checklist Google Sheet
-React Inspection Checklist reference link can be found [**here**](https://docs.google.com/spreadsheets/d/1kbpSVE_ysY8Is5qvuWfCDTTTMp_Wtt5js7FBZzqGODk/edit#gid=1281122238).
+:::tip ReactJS Inspection Checklist Google Sheet ReactJS Inspection Checklist reference link can be found [**here**](https://docs.google.com/spreadsheets/d/1kbpSVE_ysY8Is5qvuWfCDTTTMp_Wtt5js7FBZzqGODk/edit#gid=1281122238).
 :::